microsoft/BotFramework-WebChat/samples/06.h.cognitive-services-speech-recognition-only/README.md

   );
 ```

-Then, return a new ponyfill factory, that will call the one from Speech Services, but partially returning the result.
+Then return a new ponyfill factory that will call the one from Speech Services, but partially return the result.

 ```diff
 …